The definitive guide to leads to business

 Shows interest in the problem and in learning about possible solutions.

-Shows clear purchase intent and evaluates specific providers.
+Shows a clear intent to buy and evaluates specific vendors.

 Typical actions

-Demo requests, pricing inquiries, requests for a sales call.
+Demo requests, pricing inquiries, requests for sales calls.

 Interaction

-Is nurtured by marketing with educational and automated content.
+Is nurtured by marketing with educational, automated content.

 Is contacted directly by the sales team for a conversation.